 I bring the “how”

-As your coach, I will be fully present, ready to listen without judgement.
+As your life coach, I will be fully present, ready to listen without judgement.

 I will question and guide you.
 I will also, in service to your goals, challenge you on your limiting beliefs when they show up.